Stand with Ukraine flag

 Statistics - in this tab you can configure general statistics, as well as custom statistics:

-• Statistic send period - period of time for sending statistics;
+• Statistic send period (in seconds) - period of time for sending statistics.

 • Commands - commands for collecting additional statistics (to add a new command, press the “Add command” button):

-• Attribute name - gateway telemetry key name;
+• Timeseries name - gateway telemetry key name.

 • Command - the result of the command will be used as the value of the client attribute (for example “/bin/sh -c ipconfig getifaddr en0”).